browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 flags configured by the installation.

-Access to the device is closed using the coprthr_dclose() function where the arguement *dd* is the device descriptor that was returned from the coprthr_dopen() call.
+Access to the device is closed using the coprthr_dclose() function where the argument *dd* is the device descriptor that was returned from the coprthr_dopen() call.

 &nbsp;